St George's Church, Benenden

 Please make use of the beautiful quiet space in St. George's Church any day for individual private prayer; prayer resources are available.

-UPCOMING SERVICES IN MARCH
+UPCOMING SERVICES IN APRIL:

-Sunday 3rd-Third Sunday of Lent
+Sunday 7th - Second Sunday of Easter

 8 am Holy Communion